 Dr Leighton Barnden

-Many of the symptoms experienced by people with ME/CFS – including problems with concentration, memory, vision and heart-rate control – suggest abnormalities in the brain and nervous system.
-Indeed, research has demonstrated changes to the brain structure of ME/CFS patients, as well as impairments in the connectivity between different regions of the brain, and disruption to the autonomic nervous system (which regulates many body functions).
+Many of the symptoms experienced by people with ME/CFS suggest abnormalities in the brain and nervous system, and research has demonstrated changes to the structure of the brain in ME/CFS patients, as well as impairments in the connectivity between different regions of the brain.

-Dr Leighton Barnden and his team at Griffith University in Queensland, Australia have been particularly active in this area, using magnetic resonance imaging (MRI) to demonstrate an upregulation in white-matter myelin that was associated with ME/CFS severity but independent of anxiety and depression.
+Dr Leighton Barnden and his team at Griffith University in Queensland, Australia have been particularly active in this area, and are expert in the use of magnetic resonance imaging (MRI) to explore the brain in detail.

-They also detected correlations between abnormal MRI findings and autonomic measures within the reticular activation system (RAS) of the brain stem.
-The RAS is a diffuse network of small interconnected nuclei with important regulatory functions, including controlling the sleep–wake cycle and brain arousal levels, which affect attention, sensory perception, cognitive performance and memory, all of which are deficient in ME/CFS.
+Their findings to date suggest that nerve signalling in the brainstem is impaired in ME/CFS.
+In particular, they have reported correlations between abnormal MRI findings and autonomic measures within the reticular activation system (RAS) of the brainstem.
+The RAS is a network of small interconnected nuclei which are involved in controlling the sleep–wake cycle and brain arousal levels, which affect attention, sensory perception, cognitive performance and memory, all of which are deficient in ME/CFS.